Trade War is Holding Economies Back: Central Banks are Running for Cover

-Published by Alba Di Rosa. .Dollar Euro Uncertainty Trade war Central banks Eurozone Weekly currency updates
+Published by Alba Di Rosa. .Dollar Euro Uncertainty Trade war Central banks Eurozone Exchange rates

 Log in to use the pretty print function and embed function.

 Great uncertainty on currency markets this week.
-Safe-haven currencies, Swiss Franc and Yen, have strengthened, while the depreciation of the Pound continued.
-The dollar depreciated slightly against the euro.
+Safe-haven currencies, such as Swiss Franc and the Yen, have strengthened, while the depreciation of the Pound continued.
+The dollar slightly depreciated against the euro.